Doire Colmcille CLG

 Doire Colmcille CLG is a Gaelic Athletic Association club based in Derry, Northern Ireland.
-The club is a member of Derry GAA and currently caters for Gaelic football and Ladies' Gaelic football with a strong focus on youth development.
+The club is a member of Derry GAA and currently caters for Gaelic football and Ladies' Gaelic football.

 Doire Colmcille have won the Derry Junior Football Championship title once.
 Underage teams up to U-12's play in North Derry North Derry league and championships, from U-14 upwards teams compete in All-Derry competitions.